edamontology/edam-browser/paper.md

 ## Conclusion

 The EDAM Browser is available publicly and anonymously at https://ifb-elixirfr.github.io/edam-browser/.

-The EDAM Browser aims at simplicity and relevance to EDAM.
+It aims at simplicity and relevance to EDAM.
 The interface displays all of the information necessary to users, and avoids ontology development jargon.
 The EDAM Browser is not a generic ontology navigation and/or edition platform, like other systems such as AberOWL [@hoehndorf2015aber], BioPortal [@whetzel2011bioportal], OLS - Ontology Lookup Service [@jupp2015new], Ontobee [@xiang2011ontobee] and WebProt&eacute;g&eacute; [@tudorache2013webprotege].
 Rather, it is tailored to the structure and properties of EDAM, and targets both contributors and users who might not be ontology experts.
 With this interface, users can both explore quickly and efficiently EDAM, and contribute their own expertise to the ontology.

 # References